-Individual exams are taken in every period.
-The study programme manual of the relevant period states which exams must be taken in the examination period (= period at the end of a study period in which tests are scheduled).
-The study programme includes a number of measures to facilitate successful completion of these exams.
+Tests are taken in every period.
+(A period is often referred to as 'Q'- the abbreviation of 'Quarter').
+The study programme manual of the relevant period states which tests must be taken in the examination period (= period at the end of a study period in which tests are scheduled).
+The study programme includes a number of measures to facilitate successful completion of these tests.

-- Information with regard to the content of the exams can be found in the study programme manual of the relevant period. - Re-examination of an exam takes place immediately after the regular examination period.
+- Information with regard to the content of the tests can be found in the study programme manual of the relevant period. - Re-examination of an exam takes place immediately after the regular examination period.
 Final opportunities for a resit of the exams from period 4 and 8 are offered in the week of introduction starting the following study year. - A re-examination is offered once in the same format.
-This means that the content of the exam will be the same.
-If you do not pass the exam for the second time, you must make sure to verify whether the examination material for the next exam has been changed.
+This means that the content of the test will be the same.
+If you do not pass the test for the second time, you must make sure to verify whether the examination material for the next test has been changed.
 You can find this information in the most recent project manual.
 Approach the project coordinator for this.
-He can give you access to the most recent N@tschool environment - In order to pass an exam, students must achieve a score of at least 5.5. - If in compiled exams it is determined that a threshold value must be achieved for each item, the fact remains that the total exam score must be at least 5.5 in order to pass the exam.
+He can give you access to the most recent N@tschool environment - In order to pass a test, students must achieve a score of at least 5.5. - If in compiled tests it is determined that a threshold value must be achieved for each item, the fact remains that the total test score must be at least 5.5 in order to pass the test. - A resit of a project can be adjusted by the project coordinator to the aspects in which the student has failed.